blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandinstalling/selfupdatingdetect.md

 ## Self updating [solution_name] scenarios

-The Self Update feature will call the `/api/tools/detect` API end point to check for the existence of a specified [solution_name] version in [blackduck_product_name] under the "Admin > System Settings > [solution_name] > [solution_name] Version drop-down".
+The Self Update feature will call the `/api/tools/detect` API end point to check for the existence of a specified [solution_name] version in [blackduck_product_name] under the "Admin > System Settings > [solution_name] > [solution_name] Version" drop-down.
 If a version that is eligible for upgrade or downgrade has been specified, the request to download that version will run and the current execution of [solution_name] will invoke it for the requested scan.

 [solution_name] will download the required version from Synopsys "sig-repo" repository or from a custom URL as configured in [blackduck_product_name].
 Centralized [solution_name] Version Management feature support in [blackduck_product_name] is available from [blackduck_product_name] version 2023.4.0 onwards.